lferenczi/gradle-env-plugin/README.md

 	dbSchema = 'myschema'			// default
 	dbType = 'mysql'				// default

+## Local override

+To allow developer specific settings to the configuration without adding them to the main configuration file the developer can create a `local.gradle` file.
+Certain limitations are applied when using this file:

+- Only the `getLocal()` method will read this file
+- No environment specification is allowed
+- The file specifies overrides over the default configuration (i.e.: only change what you need, everything else will be default)
+- The `getLocal()` method will only override for the default environment

+The recommended usage is to create a `local.gradle.sample` file within the project and tell developers to copy and rename this file to `local.gradle` to specify their own settings.
+The resulting `local.gradle` files shouldn't be checked in to the version control system.

 ## API

 To identify a specific environment in the tree the plugin use colon as separator character when specifying nested environments.
 For example the `prod:prod1` string identifies the `prod1` within `prod` environment.